-Figure B-12-2 – Example Exchange Catalogue metadata classes for S-127 (Marine Traffic Management)
+Figure B-12-2 – Example Exchange Catalogue metadata classes for S-104 Edition 2.0.0 (Water Level Information for Surface Navigation)

 Extensions in ISO metadata files

-S-100 Part 4a, clause 4a-5.6.5 specifies how extensions must be documented.
+S-100 Part 4a, clause 4a-5.7.5 specifies how extensions must be documented.
 This specification is derived from the ISO Specification.

+Product Specification authors are reminded that ECDIS is not required to read ISO metadata files.

 Data protection, authentication and encryption